 People wearing contact lenses should be aware that Cambodia is an extremely dusty country and this can cause much irritation when travelling.
 It is generally bearable in cars, but when travelling by motorcycle or pick-up, it is most definitely not.
 Pack a pair of glasses.

-Plan ahead for getting your vaccinations; some of them require more than one injection over a period of time, while others should not be given together.
+Plan ahead for getting your vaccinations, as some of them require more than one injection over a period of time, while others should not be given in combination.

 Record all vaccinations on an International Certificate of Vaccination, available from your doctor.
 It is a good idea to carry this as proof of your vaccinations when travelling in Cambodia.

 Recommended vaccinations for a trip to Cambodia are listed here, but it is imperative that you discuss your needs with your doctor:

 Diphtheria and tetanus Vaccinations for these two diseases are usually combined.